pknepps/xkcd-data-analysis/slides.md

 * link: An external link on image click.
 * year: The year the comic was posted.
 * news: Comic news to display to the reader.
-* safe_titl: A version of the title safe for all browsers.
+* safe_title: A version of the title safe for all browsers.
 * transcript: The bane of this project.
 * alt: The alt text (mouseover) of the comic.
 * img: A link to the comic image.